meezwhite/p5.grain/README.md

 ### Ignoring errors and warnings

-*Note: Ignoring errors and warnings is not possible when using `p5.grain.core.js`, since errors and warnings are not handled in the core version of p5.grain.*
+*Note: Ignoring errors and warnings is not possible when using `p5.grain.min.js`, since errors and warnings are not handled in the minified version of p5.grain.*

 Initially, p5.grain will attempt to extend p5.js core functionality by registering new methods.
 If a method cannot be registered because the method name is already in use, p5.grain will log a warning with a suggestion of an alternative usage.
 You can prevent warnings to be logged by passing `ignoreWarnings: true` to the `config` object when setting up p5.grain.

 When using p5.grain methods, the library validates the parameters passed to the respective methods, and error messages are thrown in case of invalid parameters to attract attention during development.
 You can prevent errors to be thrown by passing `ignoreErrors: true` to the `config` object when setting up p5.grain.

-*Note: If your sketch is final and you've made sure that p5.grain-related errors or warnings cannot occur, we recommend using `p5.grain.core.js` instead of manually ignoring errors and warnings as shown below, since errors and warnings are not handled in the core version of p5.grain.*
+*Note: If your sketch is final and you've made sure that p5.grain-related errors or warnings cannot occur, we recommend using `p5.grain.min.js` instead of manually ignoring errors and warnings as shown below, since errors and warnings are not handled in the minified version of p5.grain.*

 ```js
 function setup() {